Skip to navigation Skip to content

 Summary

-Fencing is an important capital investment for pasture-based livestock operations.
+Fencing is an important and significant capital investment for pasture-based livestock operations.
 As with other capital investments, knowing the costs before investing is important.
-By estimating fence construction costs prior to starting a project, farm owners and operators can make informed decisions about the most economical pasture layout for their operation.
+By estimating fence construction costs before starting a project, farm owners and operators can make informed decisions about the most economical pasture layout for their operation.